 - representations of gender & sexuality

-- cultural production and qualitative audience research
+- qualitative audience research

 - new communication technologies